LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/web messaging/authenticated-web-messaging.md

 EAs will be presented in the Agent Workspace in several areas:

 1. Consumer Info widget - each EA will be presented in its own section, much like for chat conversations today.
 They will be available in both Open Connections & All Connections, as well as in Engagement History widget.
-2. All Connections - users will be able to search unauthenticated EAs in the All Connections table, as part of the EAs search.
+2. All Connections - users will be able to search EAs in the All Connections table, as part of the EAs search.

-In order to enable, turn on the **_le.agent.messaging.sdes_** site setting.
+In order to enable, please contact your LivePerson representative.

 ## **Limitations and Tips**